geektcp/dumi-theme-karinpoky/example/docs/config/base.en-US.md

 }
 ```

-It is used to customize antd theme style, same as `theme` in `ConfigProvider`, delete its preset algorithm `algorithm` attribute, and the preset algorithm can be modified through the page theme style button.
+It is used to customize karinpoky theme style, same as `theme` in `ConfigProvider`, delete its preset algorithm `algorithm` attribute, and the preset algorithm can be modified through the page theme style button.

 ### description